Missouri woman charged with killing boyfriend with sword on Christmas Eve - NewsBreak

 Missouri woman charged with killing boyfriend with sword on Christmas Eve

 KFVS television reported that a woman had called police shortly after 11 p.m.
-Friday to report that she had killed her boyfriend with a sword.5 teenagers charged in armed carjacking of US Rep. Scanlon
+Friday to report that she had killed her boyfriend with a sword.Two charged after St. Albans church break-in

 After officers arrested Wilson, they went inside the home and found her boyfriend, 34-year-old Harrison Stephen Foster, dead with several fresh stab wounds.